Fantagio: 2012–2015: First groups and actors

 In May 2012, Fantagio and Pledis Entertainment started a joint venture, and together debuted their first girl group, Hello Venus.
 On July 31, 2014, the joint venture was terminated due to a conflict between companies, and Fantagio took charge of the group.
 In the process of termination, 2 members left the group and 2 new members were added.
 Hello Venus disbanded in May 2019, after their contract expired.

 In 2014, in order to improve their stock market status, Fantagio merged with Edu Company, a KOSDAQ listed company.
 Although Edu Company was the surviving company in the merger, the name was quickly changed back to Fantagio, with Na Byeong-jun becoming the CEO once again.

 On February 23, 2016, the company debuted its first male idol group, ASTRO, with the release of Spring Up.
 Within a week of its release, it reached number 6 on the Billboard World Albums Chart.
 It entered the 10th place on the Japanese Tower Records K-Pop chart.
 It also ranked 4th in the album section of the Gaon Chart, an official domestic music chart.
-Since their debut, ASTRO has sold over 1,5 million albums.
+Since their debut, ASTRO has sold over 1.5 million albums.

 In 2015, Choi Yoo-jung and Kim Do-yeon competed in the survival show Produce 101, as representatives of Fantagio.
 They made it into the top 11 and debuted into I.O.I, a temporary girl group under CJ E&M. The group debuted on May 4, 2016, and promoted until the end of January 2017, when the girls returned to their company.
 Due to group's immense popularity, the fans were curious about the girls' future activities.
-It was eventually revealed that "i-Teen Girls" would debut on August 8, 2017 under their official name, Weki Meki.
-Since their debut, the group sold over 180 thousand albums.
+It was eventually revealed that "i-Teen Girls" would debut on August 8, 2017, under their official name, Weki Meki.
+Since their debut, the group has sold over 180,000 albums.